What does a building manager do for your off plan property?

 Taking a holistic approach to maintenance

-A facilities manager works on-site so they get to know your building better than anyone else.
+A building manager works on-site so they get to know your building better than anyone else.
 That allows them to take a wholistic view of the maintenance required.

 Case study: Miriam and John

 With three teenage children and two full-time jobs, life is very busy for investors Miriam and John.
 They don't have time to deal with trades and other issues, so at the last executive committee meeting they proposed hiring a facilities manager.

 The building manager created a schedule of works and presented it to the owners’ corporation and strata manager.
 This has allowed Miriam and John to plan their budget and enjoy peace of mind that the development is being well cared for.

 With a good building manager, minor repairs can be dealt with on the spot.

 “If it doesn't require a specialist, we’ll take care of it as part of our normal duties,” Tony explains.

 Things like cracked or lifted pavers, minor patching jobs on walls, or a leaking tap in the common area can be fixed promptly.
 No more wasting extra time and money on calling out trades—or, worse, the fault being left to sit there and deteriorate.

 Where repairs do need a trade, building manager can take the load.
 They will:

 - Organise quotes or deal directly with preferred suppliers